 Sonya Rademeyer

-Miss/Seen: an experimental collaborative performance between myself, a poet and a singer/songwriter.
-Investigating notions around spirituality within culture, the performance takes place within an installation of 2800 silver strings.
+Miss/Seen: an experimental collaborative performance between myself, poet Nosipho Mtabani and singer/songwriter Kagiso Kekana.
+Investigating notions around how spirituality can cross cultural divides within a multi-cultural society, the performance takes place within an installation of 2800 silver strings.
+Within the strings, interventions such as African healing practices, singing and movement take place in search of cultural inter-connectedness.

 Blogpost here